netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

         *(str)*
       -
       - Expression for extracting a label from the server's response.
-Can be either an expression or the name of a named expression.
+Can be either an expression or the name a named expression.
     * - pushmulticlients

         *(bool)*
       -
-      - Allow multiple Web 2.0 connections from the same client to connect to the virtual server and expect updates.
+      - Allow multiple Web 2.0 connections from the same client to connect to the virtual server and expect
     * - pushvserver

         *(str)*
       -
-      - Name of the load balancing virtual server, of type PUSH or SSL_PUSH, to which the server pushes updates received on the load balancing virtual server that you are configuring.
+      - Name of the load balancing virtual server, of type PUSH or SSL_PUSH, to which the server pushes received on the load balancing virtual server that you are configuring.

         Minimum length =  1
     * - range

-        *(float)*
+        *(str)*
       -
       - Number of IP addresses that the appliance must generate and assign to the virtual server.
-The virtual server then functions as a network virtual server, accepting traffic on any of the generated IP addresses.
-The IP addresses are generated automatically, as follows:
+The virtual then functions as a network virtual server, accepting traffic on any of the generated IP addresses.
+IP addresses are generated automatically, as follows:

-        * For a range of n, the last octet of the address specified by the IP Address parameter increments n-1 times.
+        * For a range of n, the last octet of the address specified by the IP Address parameter increments times.

         * If the last octet exceeds 255, it rolls over to 0 and the third octet increments by 1.

         Note: The Range parameter assigns multiple IP addresses to one virtual server.
-To generate an array of virtual servers, each of which owns only one IP address, use brackets in the IP Address and Name parameters to specify the range.
+To generate an array virtual servers, each of which owns only one IP address, use brackets in the IP Address and Name to specify the range.
 For example:

         add lb vserver my_vserver[1-3] HTTP 192.0.2.[1-3] 80.